 Common causes include:

-According to the Cleveland Clinic, rib pain can also be linked to tension in the upper spine, shallow breathing patterns, or muscle irritation that changes how comfortably the ribcage moves.
+According to the Cleveland Clinic, rib pain can also be linked to tension in the upper spine, or muscle irritation that changes how comfortably the ribcage moves.
+Some cases of rib pain are also related to altered breathing patterns, like asthma, where the body relies more heavily on chest and neck muscles instead of the diaphragm.

 Your chiropractor may use: